-It’s the age-old question that every car buyer needs to decide: buy new or get a used car?
-A new car won’t have the same risk or wear and tear as one that’s been used, but it’ll cost you more.
-A used car could be perfectly fine — especially if it’s only had one previous owner — or it could be a clunker.
-The price you’ll pay reflects this.
+It’s the age-old question that every car buyer needs to decide: Should I buy a new or used car?
+A new car won’t have the same risk or wear and tear as a used car, but it’ll cost you more.

 Financing options for new and used cars